Isotopes 101: A Beginner's Guide to Understanding the Building Blocks of Science

 3/ One of the most well-known isotopes is carbon-14, which is used to determine the age of organic materials through radiocarbon dating.
 Carbon-14 is a radioactive isotope of carbon that decays over time.

-4/ Isotopes have a variety of uses in medicine, including diagnosing and treating cancer, studying metabolic processes, and imaging internal organs.
-For example, technetium-99m is a radioactive isotope used in medical imaging.
+4/ Isotopes have various uses in medicine, including diagnosing and treating cancer, studying metabolic processes, and imaging internal organs.
+Technetium-99 m is a radioactive isotope used in medical imaging.

 5/ Isotopes can also be used in forensic investigations to determine the source of materials found at a crime scene.
 For example, the isotopic composition of soil, water, or plants can provide clues about where a suspect has been.